MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules.md

 ## Create a custom detection rule
 ### 1. Prepare the query.

 In Microsoft Defender Security Center, go to **Advanced hunting** and select an existing query or create a new query.
-When using an new query, run the query to identify errors and understand possible results.
+When using a new query, run the query to identify errors and understand possible results.

 >[!IMPORTANT]
 >To prevent the service from returning too many alerts, each rule is limited to generating only 100 alerts whenever it runs.
 Before creating a rule, tweak your query to avoid alerting for normal, day-to-day activity.